Karnov: NES

-The Famicom version is noticeably more difficult since it has limited continues, and the option is not visibly present after all lives are lost, instead requiring pressing Select and Start at the same time.
+The Famicom version is notably more difficult since it only offers two continues with the game ending after the third Game Over, and the option is not visibly present after all lives are lost, instead requiring pressing Select and Start at the same time.
 The NES game, however, provides unlimited continues, and it also allows Karnov to be killed when both the A and B buttons are pressed on the second controller.

+Moreover, in the Famicom version, the Game Over screen shows a defeated Karnov that's different each time: the first Game Over screen shows Karnov with a bump on his head, the second Game Over screen adds a bandage to the other side of Karnov's head, and the third and final Game Over screen shows Karnov's arm in a sling, in addition to the aforementioned head bump and bandage.
+This screen ends the game.

+Due to the American version lacking cutscenes, the Game Over screen in the NES version simply shows the message with the option to continue over a black background, lacking the accompanying image of an injured Karnov.

 Reception

 In Japan, Game Machine listed Karnov as the fourth most successful table arcade unit of February 1987.
 Karnovs sales had surpassed 250,000 copies by November 1989.

 Bill Kunkel reviewed the game for Computer Gaming World, calling it an off-beat variation on a familiar video game play mechanic.

 The IBM PC version of the game was reviewed in 1989 in Dragon #142 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4½ out of 5 stars.